fragcolor-xyz/shards/src/gfx/readme.md

 ## Materials

 Materials are the core of the graphics framework, they abstract away the shader permutations\
-`material.hpp/cpp` Contains the structure that maps to the `Material` block containing parameters, flags and shader code\
+`material.hpp/cpp` Contains the structure that maps to the `Material` shard containing parameters, flags and shader code\
 the basic structure looks like:

 ```cpp